riceset/Hugo/content/articles/Introduction-to-pointers-in-C.md

 Now `pointer` will hold *0x7ffee7ea278c*, the address in memory of the variable `num`.

-You can also declare a pointer variable, and assign it a value at the same line.
+You can also declare a pointer variable and assign it a value at the same line.
 ```c
 int *pointer = &num;
 ```

 ## Dereferencing a pointer
-Dereferencing a pointer means accessing or manipulating data stored at a certain address in memory through a pointer variable.
+Dereferencing a pointer means accessing or manipulating data stored at an address in memory through a pointer variable.

-Let’s say we wanted to change the value of `num` from 1 (the value we initialized it with) to 2.
+Say we wanted to change the value of `num` from 1 (the value we initialized it with) to 2.
 We could do something like this:

 ```c